- Published on

 [+] Password changed successfully!

-- After which, the tester was able to authenticate as
+- After which, I was able to authenticate as

 bb.morganuser throughkinitutility.